neilbmclaughlin/moment-opening-times/README.md

 * npm - `npm install moment-opening-times --save`
 * yarn - `yarn add moment-opening-times`

-The config relies upon several other packages.
+This package relies upon several other packages.
 These are the [Peer Dependencies](https://nodejs.org/en/blog/npm/peer-dependencies/).
 To get a list of the peerDependencies run the following command: